JavidHussain-B/DownloadData/README.md

 This Application is build in order to export table data into a CSV file.

-As of now This Application will support only for ORACLE Database.
+As of now This Application will support only for ORACLE & MySql Database.

 All you need to do is Enter your Database details like Host Name, Port, SID, Service Name, Database User Name, Database Password and write the sql query.